-Area(s) of Expertise
+Area of Expertise

 My research is the areas of monetary theory and the philosophy of money and finance.
 I use methods derived from social philosophy, economic sociology, monetary macroeconomics, and political economy, to investigate the roles of money, banking, and credit creation in the generation of profit incentives and economic activity under capitalism.

-Smithin, J. Some puzzles about money, finance, and the monetary circuit.
-Cambridge Journal of Economics, 2016, forthcoming.
+Smithin, J. (2016), "Some Puzzles about Money, Finance, and the Monetary Circuit", Cambridge Journal of Economics, 40(5), 1259-1274.

-Smithin, J. “A re-habilitation of the theory of effective demand from chapter 3 of Keynes’s General Theory (1936)", International Journal of Political Economy, 2013.
+Smithin, J. (2012), "A Rehabilitation of the Model of Effective Demand from Chapter 3 of Keynes’s General Theory (1936)", International Journal of Political Economy, 42(1), 6-24.Keywords

 Project Title Role Award Amount Year Awarded Granting Agency Project TitleEssays in Monetary Economics and Macroeconomics RolePrincipal Investigator Award Amount$12,000.00 Year Awarded2008 Granting AgencyMixTwo KTV Inc. - Research Grant